port-experimental/datalake-entities-exporter/README.md

 - Tables are created with the same name as the blueprint identifier
 - Arrays and objects are stored as JSON strings in BigQuery
 - The script maintains the original data types where possible
-- When using balanced or hard modes, the script will automatically handle streaming buffer conflicts with retries
+- The script automatically handles pagination for large result sets
 - Updates to existing rows may be delayed due to BigQuery's streaming buffer